pysogge/cpp_script_projects/README.md

 Note: Unlike C, C++ allows dynamic allocation of arrays at runtime without special calls like malloc().
 If , int arr[n] will create an array with space for  integers.
 Accessing elements of an array.
 E.g. c would require int arr[10] explicitily without malloc();

+Note: In C++ data members of a class are private by default and the members of a structure are public by default.